kwaldenphd/python-workflows/README.md

 door.Unlock()
 ```

-*Prof. Walden's note: In this example, the door is a class or data type, and the actions are arguments that act on the object.*
+*Prof. Walden's note: In this example, the door is an object that exists in the program via a class, and the actions are arguments that act on the object.*

-"Objects may also have attributes, something the object is or has, and are typically defined using nouns or adjectives.
-Door attributes might include:
+<blockquote>"Objects may also have attributes, something the object is or has, and are typically defined using nouns or adjectives.
+Door attributes might include:</blockquote>

 ```
 # attributes that could be part of the class